Skip to main content

 1. Edit the Default rule

 In the 'Upload Requirements' section of the Configure Settings page, review the default rule and make changes as necessary.
-You can choose whether the naming standard should be enforced and select the fields that will be required for uploaded documents.
+You can choose whether the naming standard should be enforced, select the fields that will be required for uploaded documents and decide if duplicate revision identifiers are allowed.

 Note: The Status, Type, Revision and Name fields are always required as well as any other fields you decided to require within your company’s fieldset for the Document Management tool.